 In 2013, the Company signed an option to purchase two exploration permits for Quartz over a 2,000 square kilometer area located in northern Mauritania, approximately 250 kilometers from Nouadhibou harbor.
 After a successful exploration program and the granting of the right to acquire mining rights pursuant to both exploration permits at the Vadel 1 and Vadel 2 Mines respectively, Ferroglobe exercised the purchase option on June 30, 2016.
 The mining at the Vadel 1 and Vadel 2 Mines are held by Ferroquartz Mauritania SARL, a subsidiary of Ferroglobe, and will expire in 2031.
 The total surface area covered by Vadel 1 Mine is 195 square kilometers and by Vadel 2 Mine is 240 square kilometers.
-The construction of the mining facilities was completed during 2017 and the Company has started to test the production at Vadel 2.
 The Company shipped 12,417 tons from Vadel 2 during 2018.
-In 2019, Ferroquartz Mauritania SARL's mining operations ceased due to a dispute with its mining contractor.
-It is likely these operations will be permanently discontinued in 2020.
+Since 2019, the Company has not shipped any material from mines Vadel 1 and Vadel 2.